rvtr/Cookie-Clicker-C64/README.md

 Cookie Clicker C64 (or CC64 for short) is a Cookie clicker clone for the Commodore 64.

+## No this project is not dead.
+I have been doing a lot of planning for a whole new program design.
+Join my Discord server if you want to see my progress so far.<br> - Ian Skinner

 ## How to play :

 - Press the space bar to 'click' for cookies.